themansouriahs/podcast/Readme.md

 Write access to the external storage is required in order to store episodes.
 * WRITE_EXTERNAL_STORAGE

-Knowlegde of the phone state is required in order to pause an episode if there is an incomming phone call.
-Unfortunatly this permission also grants the app permission to various other capabilities like reading the phone number.
+Knowledge of the phone state is required in order to pause an episode if there is an incoming phone call.
+Unfortunately this permission also grants the app permission to various other capabilities like reading the phone number.
 However, this is never done and should be verified by anyone who is worried about it.
 The [Android API for getting the phone number](http://developer.android.com/reference/android/telephony/TelephonyManager.html#getLine1Number%28%29) is called "getLine1Number" and [does not appear anywhere in the source code](https://github.com/bottiger/SoundWaves/search?utf8=%E2%9C%93&q=getLine1Number).
-Expect for this readme file.
+Except for this readme file.
 * READ_PHONE_STATE

-In order to start fetching new episodes in the background without starting the app first we need to get notified when the device has booted up.
+In order to start fetching new episodes in the background without starting the app first, we need to get notified when the device has booted up.
 * RECEIVE_BOOT_COMPLETED

-In order to synchronize the database to the cloud we use Android build in sync framework.
+In order to synchronize the database to the cloud we use Android's built-in sync framework.
 * READ_SYNC_STATS
 * READ_SYNC_SETTINGS
 * WRITE_SYNC_SETTINGS

-[Play store only] On the play store we can request access to Google Drive in order to provide free cross device synchronization.
+[Play store only] On the Play store we can request access to Google Drive in order to provide free cross device synchronization.
 * GET_ACCOUNTS
 * USE_CREDENTIALS